 When putting layers around you and baby start with both you and baby in indoor clothing only.
 They don't need a big snowsuit or bulky jumpers and these will again make it harder for you to intuitively gauge their temperature and efficiently heat share with them.
 Plus its harder to get a great position and fit in a sling while wearing bulky clothing.

-Then protect their extremities – any parts not covered by the sling.
+Then protect their extremities - any parts not covered by the sling.
 Think hat for their head and socks/tights/booties to keep feet and lower legs warm.
-Slings can often cause trousers and leggings to ride up so its often worth thinking about tights under trousers, leg warmers or long socks to compensate.
-My personal favourite solution are JoJo Maman Bebe’s slipper socks simply because they stay up and stay on the feet while keeping them warm (and because I am a sucker for a rainbow!).
-For the crafty among you – my mother in law also made us some amazing knee high sling socks using this pattern.
+Slings can often cause trousers and leggings to ride up so it's often worth thinking about tights under trousers, leg warmers or long socks to compensate.
+One of my personal favourites are the MooMo Baby Leg warmers which we sell here at Sheen Slings and come in two sizes (baby and toddler) and two thicknesses - a lightweight jersey perfect for autumn/spring and slightly chillier summer mornings and a thicker jersey lined version that's snugglier on colder days.
+Although on the coldest days its hard to beat the love woolly warmth of these amazing knitted baby socks made by Mel Pinet of the East London based Wrap A Hug Sling Library and consultancy which are available here.
+The Hoppediz ones available through Amazon are a fab option too.
+For the crafty among you - my mother in law also made us some amazing knee high sling socks using this pattern.
 She also adapted it to include a drawstring to help keep them on after we lost the first pair she made!

 Next add layers around both you and baby.
 There are so many options for this!
 Ranging from free, low cost all the way to specialist coats.
 Here are some ideas to add warmth;